february, 2023

 Learning objectives

-When is the best time to neuter rabbits – why we should be neutering all rabbits – health, welfare and behavioural benefits
+Appreciate why we should be neutering all rabbits – health, welfare and behavioural benefits

-Latest vaccination information and background on these fatal viruses
+Know all the latest vaccination information and background on these fatal viruses

-Which endo and ectoparasites can affect rabbits and the clinical signs
+Know which endo and ectoparasites can affect rabbits and the clinical signs

 Week 3